Medical Interpreting Entrance Exam

 How do I know if I passed the Medical Interpreting Entrance Exam?

 Participants successfully completing the exam will earn a passing score of 70% or higher.
 The exam consists of 50 questions in both English and Spanish.

 How will I receive my Medical Interpreting Entrance Exam results?

 Exam results are available immediately after the completion of the exam online through Blackboard.
 Mrs. Vezzolini will send you an email confirming your exam score.

 Can I take the Medical Interpreting Entrance Exam again even if I didn’t pass it the first time?

 Yes.
 The entrance exam can be taken twice during the times outlined.
-If the exam is not passed on the second attempt, participants will have to wait for the exam to become available in September or October 2017.
+If the exam is not passed on the second attempt, participants will have to wait for the exam to become available in October 2018.

 If my language skills are not strong enough to be admitted to the program at this time, what can I do to improve my skills?

 We recommend that you read as much as possible in both English and Spanish, including newspapers, magazines, novels, etc. We encourage you to read Spanish periodicals directly from Spanish-speaking countries rather than ones from the U.S., where styles tend to be heavily influenced by English.
 Courses in reading comprehension, composition, and remediation are available through your local Adult Schools, Community Colleges, etc. to assist in improving your skills.